This easy and delicious recipe will teach you how to roast butternut squash at home in no time! Use to make soup, plant based nuggets and more!

 - Bake for 40 minutes or until a fork easily pierces through.

 - Use a fork to pull the flesh away from the skin.

 - Add to a high powdered blender and blender.
 May need a splash of water to get started.

 - Cut into 1 inch slices, then into 1 inch cubes.

 - Drizzle with oil and any optional spices.
-Toss to combine. *For a sweet side dish – instead of oil do 2 tbsp maple syrup, 2 tbsp brown sugar and 1 tsp cinnamon.
+Toss to combine. *For a sweet side dish – instead of oil do 2 tablespoon maple syrup, 2 tablespoon brown sugar and 1 teaspoon cinnamon.

 - Bake for 35-40 minutes or until easily pierced with a fork.

 - Use immediately or place in an air tight container for 3-4 days.